garrandall/popular-music-data/tracks/things-that-make-you-go-hmmmm-c-c-music-factory.md

 Comin' home late smellin' like perfume, fume

-Things that make you go, hmm
+Things that make you go, hm
-Things that make you go, hmm
+Things that make you go, hm
 It's the things that make you go, oh, oh, yeah
-The things that make you go, hmm
+The things that make you go, hm
-Things that make you go, hmm
+Things that make you go, hm
-It's the things that make you go, hmm, hmm, hmm
+It's the things that make you go, hm, hm, hm

-Things that make you go, hmm
+Things that make you go, hm
-Hmm
+Hm
-It's the things that make you go, hmm, hmm, hmm
+It's the things that make you go, hm, hm, hm
-Things that make you go, hmm
+Things that make you go, hm
-Hmm
+Hm
-It's the things that make you go, hmm, hmm, hmm
+It's the things that make you go, hm, hm, hm
-Things that make you go, hmm
+Things that make you go, hm
-It's the things that make you go, hmm, hmm, hmm...
+It's the things that make you go, hm, hm, hm...